Serena Williams

-Serena Jameka Williams (born September 26, 1981) is an American former professional tennis player.
+Serena Jameka Williams (born September 26, 1981) is an American professional tennis player.
 She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 319 weeks (third-most of all time), and finished as the year-end No. 1 five times.
 Williams won 73 WTA Tour–level singles titles, including 23 major women's singles titles—the most in the Open Era, and the second-most of all time.
-She is the only player to accomplish a career Golden Slam in both singles and doubles.
+She is the only player to accomplish a Career Golden Slam in both singles and doubles, and the only player to have simultaneously held Olympic gold and all four major titles in both singles and doubles.

 Along with her elder sister Venus, Serena Williams was coached by her parents Oracene Price and Richard Williams.
 Turning professional in 1995, she won her first major singles title at the 1999 US Open.
 From the 2002 French Open to the 2003 Australian Open she was dominant, winning all four major singles titles consecutively (each time over Venus in the final) to achieve a non-calendar year Grand Slam (nicknamed the "Serena Slam").
-The next few years saw Williams capture two more major singles titles, but suffer from injury and decline in form.
-Starting in 2007, however, she gradually returned to form despite continued injuries, reclaiming the world No. 1 singles ranking.
-Beginning with the 2012 Wimbledon Championships, Williams returned to dominance, claiming Olympic gold (completing the career Golden Slam in singles) and winning eight out of thirteen singles majors, including all four in a row from 2014–2015 to achieve a second "Serena Slam".
+After injuries, Williams returned to dominance in 2012, claiming Olympic gold (completing the career Golden Slam in singles) and winning eight out of thirteen singles majors, including all four in a row in 2014–2015 to achieve a second "Serena Slam".
 At the 2017 Australian Open, she won her 23rd major singles title, surpassing Steffi Graf's Open Era record.
-After becoming pregnant, Williams took a break from professional tennis, but reached four major finals upon returning to play.
-In August 2022, Williams announced her impending "evolution" away from professional tennis, and played her final match at the 2022 US Open.